 - Sappho conjunct Mercury: The poet’s signature herself… your words, speech, or writing might carry that sapphic magnetism.
 Think lyricism, think queer literature energy.

-And honestly, you don’t even need a conjunction for her to be powerful.
-A trine or opposition can still weave that thread of queerness, sensitivity, and artistry into your life.
+A trine or opposition can still weave that same thread of queerness, sensitivity, and artistry into your life, but be mindful of the orb.
+For asteroids, I usually keep it within one degree.

 Sappho in Transit